mateonation/EasyChat/README.md

 # 💬 Easy Chat
-Made by Mateo Fernández Rivera, student of Web Application Development in C.P.R.
+Made by Mateo Fernández Rivera as the final project of the 2024/2025 course of Web Application Development at C.P.R.
 Liceo La Paz (A Coruña, Spain).

 ## 📜 DESCRICIÓN
 Easy Chat is the name of an **instant messaging web application**, developed and designed by MFR.